18 Bold Industrial Bathroom Tile Ideas That Redefine Urban Style

 Herringbone Pattern with Dark Wood-Look Tiles

-14. Checkerboard Floor Tiles in Black and Grey Matte
+14. Checkerboard Floors in Black and Grey Matte

 Industrial bathroom with a black and dark grey matte checkerboard tile floor, raw concrete walls, and exposed metal pipes, creating an urban aesthetic.